9 Best Renters Insurance Companies in New Jersey of 2026

 Is Renters Insurance Mandatory to Rent an Apartment in New Jersey

-In the state of New Jersey, renters insurance is not legally required to rent an apartment.
-However, it is highly recommended by renters and landlords alike due to the numerous advantages renters insurance provides.
+In New Jersey, renters insurance is not legally required to rent an apartment.
+Renters insurance is often recommended and required by some landlords in their leases due to the numerous advantages it provides.

 What is the Average Cost of Renters Insurance in New Jersey?